pendo-io/snippets/guides/guideFrequency/snoozeRecurrence/README.md

-## Reloading Guide
+## Snooze Guide Recurrence
-This guide should display on every page reload.
-Clicking the X on this guide will dismiss the guide temporarily, but it will immediately resume on refresh / URL change.
+This code allows a guide to display on an interval specified in milliseconds.

 ### Purpose
-This could be used for an outage alert or browser incompatibility that you want users to be consistently aware of.
+This could be used for any guide you would like have have shown repeatedly including Pendo polls.

+### FYI
+When using on polls, you will see a new row for each response from the visitor in the Poll Responses table.
+Clicking into the visitor will show all their responses in one view.

 ### To Use
-1. Create a guide with an X button and NO other buttons
+1. Create a guide
+2. Add any additional building blocks
-2. Create a custom code block
+3. Create a custom code block
-3. Paste this snippet into the JS section of the code block
+4. Paste this snippet into the JS section of the code block
+5. The __/* [Adjust] */__ comments will provide directions on what to change in the code.